 CONVERSION PRICING & INSTALLATION

 The cost to install a Subaru four cylinder non-turbo into a water cooled Vanagon 2wd or Syncro is $8,495 plus the cost of the motor.
+For California, the cost is $9,495.
 There are no hidden costs, just a few options shown as optional items below.

 Please note that if you supply your own engine, the is a 10% up-charge.

 Yes!
 We also convert the air cooled Vans.
 The added cost to convert an 80-83 air cooled Van is $4,975.
 This includes an updated dash and a real heater.
 Dash air conditioning is optional and works very well.

 - All installation labor